 Mechanism of Action:

-SoOHA relies on several means, including field research teams, humanitarian and research advisers, as well as delegates who monitor and monitor the current humanitarian situation in order to identify the suffering of those affected by crises caused by various disasters and make recommendations for dealing with humanitarian crises.
+SoOHA relies on several means, including field research teams, humanitarian advisers, as well as delegates who monitor and monitor the current humanitarian situation in order to identify the suffering of those affected by crises caused by various disasters and make recommendations for dealing with humanitarian crises.

 SoOHA is committed to working with media ethics and collaborates with networks, platforms, organizations, and centers working in the field of media and humanitarian work in Somalia, the Arab world, and the world, in line with its goals and aspirations.